Optimal Scaling of MCMC Beyond Metropolis: Introduction

 In Section \ref{sec:acc_func} we describe our class of acceptance probabilities with the main results presented in Section \ref{sec:main}.
-Asymptotically optimal acceptance rate for the Barker's acceptance function and other functions are obtained in Section \ref{sec:barker}.
+Asymptotically optimal acceptance rate for Barker's and other functions are obtained in Section \ref{sec:barker}.
+In Section~\ref{sec:sims} we present numerical results under settings that both do and do not comply with our assumptions.
 A trailing discussion on the scaling factor for different acceptance functions and generalizations of our results is provided in the last section.
 All proofs are in the appendices.